 - Garden with pool and a bar

 - Near to main nightlife area for backpackers

 - Pod style beds with good level of privacy

 If having a pool is an essential part of your visit, the Here Hostel is right up your street.
 The garden area is the perfect place to chill while you mingle with fellow travellers and maybe have a game of volleyball or two.
 It also has a bar serving both food and drinks at reasonable prices and they have a cracking free breakfast.

 In the dorm rooms, the pod style beds each have a curtain, so you get a nice amount of privacy.
-The hostel is in a good location, close to Koh San Road for the nightlife but it’s still quiet and feels safe.
+The hostel is in a good location, close to Bangkok’s top nightlife spot, Koh San Road, but it’s still quiet and feels safe.
 This is one of the most popular hostels in Bangkok for those travelling alone or in small groups, so you should find a tribe to explore the city with.